CalmDownVal/signal/readme.md

 obj.mySignal();
 ```

-When signals are not called on an object, it is necessary to trigger them using
+When signals are not contained within an object (or you need to forward a
-the `.call` method to pass through `this` correctly:
+different object), it is necessary to trigger using the `.call` method and
+manually pass the desired reference:

 ```ts
 const obj = { value: 'bar' };